avi-2-avi/avi-2-avi/README.md

 <h2>Cristina Vidal (Avi)</h2>

 Hey, this is Avi!
-I'm a developer looking to show my work and to learn from others in this awesome platform.
-I enjoy playing around Linux, reading and sleeping.
+I enjoy playing around MacOS/Linux, reading and sleeping.

 Things to know about me:

-* I'm specializing in Systems and Industrial Engineering
+* Specializing in Systems and Software Engineering
-* But I find Software development more entertaining
-* I've worked in Backend before
+* Have experience with Frontend and Backend development
-* Currently doing Full-Stack projects
+* Currently working as a Software Technical Engineer

 ✨ Nice to meet y'all! ✨ ¡Un gusto en conocerlos! ✨ Ravi de vous rencontrer! ✨